- OS: Windows

-Administrators can prohibit any deletion made to ndSync content from being applied to the server from the ndSync Policies and Device Management page, to guard against inadvertent deletions (this setting will not be enabled by default.)
+Except as noted below, administrators can prohibit any deletion made to ndSync content from being applied to the server from the ndSync Policies and Device Management page, to guard against inadvertent deletions (this setting will not be enabled by default.)

 You can select folders, workspaces, and filters by clicking on the ndSync icon in the system tray, then going to Settings > Select Items to Synchronize.